for the Doctor of Philosophy in Biochemistry

-The Department of Biochemistry offers graduate programs leading to the Master of Science and the Doctor of Philosophy degrees.
+The Department of Biochemistry offers a graduate program leading to the Doctor of Philosophy degree.
 For an application and departmental materials that provide greater detail on programs, offerings, admission, degree requirements, and financial aid, visit our website at www.mcb.illinois.edu/graduate/gradprospect.html.
-The Department of Biochemistry is a part of the School of Molecular and Cellular Biology (MCB), which also includes the Departments of Cell and Developmental Biology, Microbiology and Molecular and Integrative Physiology as well as Programs in Biophysics and Neurosciences.
+The Department of Biochemistry is a part of the School of Molecular and Cellular Biology (MCB), which also includes the Departments of Cell and Developmental Biology, Microbiology and Molecular and Integrative Physiology as well as Programs in Biophysics and Neuroscience.
 The Department is part of an umbrella program in MCB that encompasses over 70 different research laboratories.
 Students admitted into any of these departmental graduate programs can select faculty thesis advisors from these active research laboratories in the School.
-In addition, dual degrees via the Medical Scholars Program are offered.
 Close ties are also maintained with the School of Integrative Biology, the School of Chemical Sciences, the College of Medicine, and the College of Veterinary Medicine.

 Graduate Teaching Experience

 Experience in teaching is considered a vital part of the graduate program and is required as part of the academic work of all Ph.D. candidates in this program.